Optimizing the Network Topology of a Linear Reservoir Computer: System Model and Reservoir Dynamics

+where $\check{\Omega}_r$ and $\check{\mathbf{y}}$ are computed in the exact same way as ${\Omega}_r$ and ${\mathbf{y}}$, but over a different interval of time.
+In the rest of this paper, the duration of the testing phase is taken to be one third of that of the training phase, i.e, the number of samples during the testing phase is equal to $\lceil T/3 \rceil$ and the symbol $\lceil \cdot \rceil$ indicates ceil-rounding to the closest integer.}

-To facilitate optimization of the linear reservoir, we employ modal decomposition to transform the reservoir dynamics into independent modes that can be individually tuned.
-To do so, since the matrix $A$ is symmetric, it can be diagonalized as $A = V\Lambda V^T$, where $V$ is an orthogonal matrix whose columns are the eigenvectors of $A$ and $\Lambda$ is a diagonal matrix with the real eigenvalues of $A$ along its main diagonal.
-We pre-multiply both sides of Eq.\ \eqref{coupled_RC} by $V^T$, and by defining $\mathbf{q}(t) = V^T\mathbf r(t)$ and $\mathbf{c} = V^T\mathbf d$, the system transforms into the following form,
+To facilitate optimization of the linear reservoir, here we introduce a modal decomposition to transform the reservoir dynamics into independent modes that can be individually tuned. {Since the matrix $A$ is diagonalizable,} it can be rewritten in the form $A = V\Lambda V^{-1}$, where $V$ is the matrix whose columns are the eigenvectors of $A$ and $\Lambda$ is a diagonal matrix with the {possibly complex} eigenvalues of $A$ along its main diagonal.
+We pre-multiply both sides of Eq.\ \eqref{coupled_RC} by $V^{-1}$, and by defining the vectors $\mathbf{q}(t) = V^{-1}\mathbf r(t)$ and $\mathbf{c} = V^{-1}\mathbf d$, the system transforms into the following form,